varaprasad2251/Reddit-Clone/README.md

 ### 3. Main (main.go)

-Initializes the ActorSystem, creates the RedditEngine, and spawns multiple simulated users.
+Initializes the ActorSystem, creates the Engine, and spawns multiple simulated users.

 ## Stats